Local Thermodynamics and Entropy for Relativistic Hydrostatic Equilibrium: Introduction

 Celestial bodies have attracted people from ancient time by not only their aesthetic appearances but also their physical properties.
 The fact that astronomical bodies are visible implies that they exist stably enough to be regarded as an equilibrium state, which is locally achieved by the balance between the attractive force of gravity and the repulsive force of matter inside.
 This suggests that astronomical bodies can be investigated as local thermodynamical objects described by local thermodynamical variables such as pressure and temperature whose dynamics obeys the laws of local thermodynamics.

 The most innovative concept in thermodynamics is entropy \cite{clausius1867mechanical}.
 The laws of thermodynamics can be described most concisely by employing entropy.
 Then it is fundamental to ask {\it whether there exists entropy for stable astronomical bodies, and, if it exists, what its precise form is}.
-Although more than a century has passed since the notion of entropy was created by Clausius \cite{clausius1867mechanical} and astronomical bodies were studied as thermodynamic objects by Helmholtz and Kelvin \cite{HelmholtzLXIVOT,kelvin1889popular}, a definite answer for this question seems to have remained unknown.
-The main reason for this will be that local thermodynamics has not been established on curved spacetime.
-However, this question is very basic and must be answered because the existence of entropy provides the ground to apply basic results derived by assuming statistical physics to local thermodynamic variables as seen in classic arguments for the understanding of physics of astronomical bodies.
+Although it has been more than a century since the notion of entropy was created by Clausius \cite{clausius1867mechanical} and astronomical bodies were studied as thermodynamic objects by Helmholtz and Kelvin \cite{HelmholtzLXIVOT,kelvin1889popular}, a definite answer for this question seems to have remained unknown except for a specific case of constant energy density \cite{Oppenheim_2003}.
+The main reason for this will be that local thermodynamics including the correct definition of entropy density has not been established on curved spacetime.\footnote{ This does not mean the absence of definitions of (thermal) entropy density for relativistic field theory.
+However, the proposed definition in \cite{Aoki:2020nzm} is conceptually different from the conventional ones, for instance, \cite{Wald:1993nt,Gourgoulhon:2006bn,rezzolla2013relativistic,Andersson:2020phh}, as described below.
+Another approach is to determine entropy density so as to satisfy standard thermodynamic relations locally \cite{Oppenheim:2001nx,Oppenheim_2003}.
+In order to justify this approach, the assumed thermodynamic relations have to be verified finally, though the proof has not been found or complete because the correct local form of the specific volume element has not been specified, as explained below. } However, this question is very basic and must be answered because the existence of entropy provides the ground to apply basic results derived by assuming statistical ensemble to local thermodynamic variables as seen in classic arguments for the understanding of physics of astronomical bodies.

 Recently the author and collaborators have proposed a method to construct entropy current and entropy density as a conserved current and a conserved charge density, respectively, for general field theory defined on general curved spacetime with covariantly conserved energy momentum tensor even without any global symmetry \cite{Aoki:2020nzm}.
 (See also \cite{Aoki:2020prb}.)
 In this paper, the author aims at answering the above question adopting the proposed method by simplifying a situation in such a way to approximate an astronomical body as a relativistic hydrostatic equilibrium system with spherical symmetry.
 Then the question is positively answered and the expression of the entropy density endowed with laws of local thermodynamics is explicitly determined for an arbitrary value of the Newton constant as shown below.